 How do I get an Animal Health Certificate?

 Prior to Brexit, you would need a pet passport for your dog to travel to Europe.
-Now, this has been replaced by a document called an animal health certificate which you need to travel to Europe or Northern Ireland, and you need to get this no more than 10 days before you travel and this needs to be issued by an official vet.
+Now, this has been replaced by a document called an animal health certificate which you need to travel to EU or Northern Ireland, and you need to get this no more than 10 days before you travel and this needs to be issued by an official vet.

 When you go to get this from your vet you will need proof of your dog’s microchip date and vaccination history.
 This animal health certificate will then be valid for 4 months for onward travel within the EU or 4 months for re-entry to Great Britain.

 We even had different quotes from 2 different Vets 4 Pets stores, so it is well worth ringing around your local vets to find a good price.

 The animal health certificate should be a recognised document across the EU so we have been informed that there is no specific need to have it printed out in the languages of all of the different countries you are going to, you just need it to be the version for the first country that you are going to enter, which for us, was France.